-When the Password Status option is set to Locked whenever you turn on your system or reboot your system by pressing <Ctrl><Alt>, type your
+When the Password Status option is set to Locked whenever you turn on your system or reboot your system by pressing <Ctrl><Alt>, type your password and press <Enter> at the prompt.

 After you type the correct system password and press <Enter>, your system operates as usual.